Tickets Now on Sale for 2019 International Conference on the American Revolution, Oct. 3 – 5

-Other speakers include Dr. Stephen Conway, professor at the University College London; Dr. Lauren Duval, adjunct professorial lecturer in the Department of History at American University; Dr. Padhraig Higgins, professor at Mercer County College; Dr. Ruth Kenny, curator at the Irish Georgian Society in Dublin; Dr. Andrew Mackillop, senior lecturer in Scottish History at the University of Glasgow; Matthew Skic, associate curator for the Museum of the American Revolution; Dr. Andrew Sullivan, historian and author of The Disaffected: Britain’s Occupation of Philadelphia During the American Revolution; and Dr. Gregory J.W.
+Other speakers include Dr. Stephen Conway, professor at the University College London; Dr. Lauren Duval, adjunct professorial lecturer in the Department of History at American University; Dr. Padhraig Higgins, professor at Mercer County College; Dr. Ruth Kenny, curator at the Irish Georgian Society in Dublin; Dr. Andrew Mackillop, senior lecturer in Scottish History at the University of Glasgow; Matthew Skic, associate curator for the Museum of the American Revolution; Dr. Aaron Sullivan, historian and author of The Disaffected: Britain’s Occupation of Philadelphia During the American Revolution; and Dr. Gregory J.W.
 Urwin, professor of history at Temple University.

 In addition to two days of engaging talks, panel discussions, and tours of Cost of Revolution, conference guests may register for an optional one-day guided bus trip on Thursday, October 3 to follow the footsteps of Richard St. George through the 1777 Philadelphia Campaign.
 Tickets for the bus tour, which includes lunch, are $125 ($100 for Museum members)